UPPMAX/UPPMAX-documentation/docs/software/jupyter_on_rackham.md

 Jupyter will show some IP address in the terminal, which you will need in the next step.

-### 6. Browser to the Jupyter notebook
+### 5. Browser to the Jupyter notebook

-In the remote desktop environment on Bianca, start Firefox.
+In the remote desktop environment on Rackham, start Firefox.
 Set Firefox to the URL addresses from the Jupyter output.

 ???- question "Can I start Firefox from the terminal too?"